-- This antibiotic is needed by people who have a low CD4 count or who live in an area where malaria is common.
+- This antibiotic is needed by people living with HIV who have a low CD4 count or who live in an area where malaria is common.

-- It prevents infection with pneumonia and toxoplasmosis.
+- It prevents infection with pneumonia, toxoplasmosis and malaria.

-- Higher doses can also be used to treat pneumonia.
+- Higher doses can also be used to treat pneumonia and other infections.

-- Some people have allergic reactions to Septrin.
+- Some people have allergic reactions to Septrin (cotrimoxazole).

 The most common doses for prophylaxis are one double-strength (960mg) tablet or one single-strength tablet (480mg) every day.
-They have much the same effect, but the lower dose causes fewer side-effects.
+They have much the same effect, but the lower dose causes fewer side effects.
 An alternative dose is one tablet three times a week, but this may not be as effective.
 It is best to take the tablet with some food and drink.

 After the PCP has been successfully treated, you will need to take PCP prophylaxis to reduce the risk of it recurring.
 This is called maintenance therapy or secondary prophylaxis.
 You should be able to stop the maintenance therapy once your CD4 cell count has risen and your HIV viral load has been undetectable for some time.

-A very small number of people develop a very serious reaction called Stevens Johnson syndrome (SJS) as a side-effect of treatment with Septrin.
+A very small number of people develop a very serious reaction called Stevens Johnson syndrome (SJS) as a side effect of treatment with cotrimoxazole.
 Skin reactions such as SJS may cause severe rash, crusting or ulcers of the mouth or genitals, burning skin and large layers of skin to flake off.
-See your HIV clinic immediately (or A&E if out of hours) if you develop a rash together with any of these symptoms:
+See your HIV clinic immediately (or the accident & emergency department if out of hours) if you develop a rash together with any of these symptoms:

 - feeling generally unwell or extremely tired

 - blistering of the skin